Mizzou-CBMI/COSMOS2/docs/source/3_getting_started.rst

 2) Add any new Tasks

-* A Task is "new" if a Task with the same stage and set of tags does not exist.
+* A Task is "new" if a Task with the same stage and set of params does not exist.

 3) Run the workflow

 * Successful tasks will not be re-run.
 Only new tasks added in 2) will be re-run.

 .. warning::
-    If a task in a stage with the same tags and has already been executed successfully, it will not be re-executed or altered, *even if the actual command has changed because you modified the script*.
+    If a task in a stage with the same params and has already been executed successfully, it will not be re-executed or altered, *even if the actual command has changed because you modified the script*.
 If you look at the algorithm above, the successful task was never deleted in 1), so it did not get added in 2).
 In the future Cosmos may emmit a warning when this occurs.
-    This can be especially tricky when you try to change a successful task that has no tags.
+    This can be especially tricky when you try to change a successful task that has no params.